 How Media Has Shaped The Image Of Man

-Glad you’re still with me but again if you’re easily offended, you should probably stop reading.
-Here is how I feel about how men are portrayed in the mainstream media in no particular order.
+I’m glad you’re still with me, but if you’re easily offended, you should probably stop reading.
+Here is my perspective on how men are portrayed in the mainstream media, in no particular order.

-How many TV shows or ads show men being unable to decide without a women’s say-so?
-Or the male being submissive once she had decided and says nothing.
+How many TV shows or ads show men being unable to decide without a woman’s say-so?
+Or the male being submissive once she had agreed and says nothing.

-Men being shown as bumbling fools who are unable to do or say anything right.
-Basically, making men look stupid.
+Men are being shown as bumbling fools who are unable to do or say anything right, making men look stupid.

 Let’s not forget the overly aggressive stereotype that men can only solve problems with their fists.

-And how about the man who never takes no for an answer and can be guilty of some pretty horrific crimes against women and men.
+And how about the man who never takes no for an answer and can be guilty of some pretty horrific crimes against women and men?
 Granted, this one happens quite a bit (in real life) because men (most likely) commit more sexual and violent crimes than women.
-But not all men are like this.

 There’s a reason why there are not many male teachers.

-Let me end with another big stereotype IMO.
+Let me conclude with another significant stereotype, in my opinion.
 If men disagree with the current narrative, they are either sexist, racist, detached from current society, a caveman, or even a bigot.
-As some men grew up in a different time and place doesn’t make them bad or good, just different.
+As some men grew up in a different time and place, it doesn’t make them bad or good, just different.

-Yes, men can be those things but sometimes if it’s a different opinion than the current view, they may be labeled with these things and more.
+Yes, men can be those things, but sometimes, if their opinion differs from the current view, they may be labeled with these things and more.

 A Personal Example Of Manhood

-Being 52 a married father of two teenage boys has given me a little more perspective on being a man and what it takes to be one.
+At 55, being a married father of two teenage boys has given me a little more perspective on what it means to be a man and what it takes to be one.

 Let’s get obvious over with.

-Social media is a game changer when it comes to the perception of one’s self.
-Boys who are growing up, trying to find their identity and where they fit in are easily influenced by what they see on social media.
+Social media is a game-changer when it comes to shaping one’s self-perception.
+Boys who are growing up, trying to find their identity and where they fit in, are easily influenced by what they see on social media.
 This is why fathers need to model and advise their children that what they see and hear isn’t necessarily how it is.

 That is a constant challenge.

 My boys couldn’t be any more different.
-One wears jewelry, paints his nails, dyes his hair, and is extremely fashion-conscious.
+One wears jewelry, paints their nails, dyes their hair, and is extremely fashion-conscious.
 Some of these traits could be seen as feminine.
-Plus, he is even-tempered and smart.
-The other is tall, and thin and plays video games in his spare time and tries hard but is not the sharpest tool in the shed.
+Plus, he is even-tempered and intelligent.
+The other is tall, thin, and plays video games in his spare time, and tries hard, but is not the sharpest tool in the shed.

 They are not your stereotypical men, but their traits don’t make them any less of a man.

-Me, well I’m not the breadwinner of the house nor the main decision maker.
-My wife often jokes that I wear pants, but she buys them.
-During the week, I perform, most of the cooking and cleaning while working around my stay-at-home job.
-Some of the duties I perform could be seen as old-school female work.
-But nowadays, I feel we are past that.
+I, well, I’m not the breadwinner of the house, nor the primary decision-maker.
+My wife often jokes that I wear pants, but she buys them for me.
+During the week, I perform most of the cooking and cleaning while working around my stay-at-home job.
+Some of the duties I perform may be considered traditional female roles.
+However, nowadays, I feel we have moved beyond that.

 Plus, I attend therapy, show weakness regularly, change my mind at the drop of a hat, and I am happy with the money I make.
-Even if that doesn’t make me my top dog in my house.
-Does this make me less of a man?
+Even if that doesn’t make me the top dog in my house, does this make me a lesser man?

 Be A Man: A New Definition

-Even though I’m not a huge fan of this saying, let’s redefine what it means to be a man.
+Although I’m not a massive fan of this phrase, let’s redefine what it means to be a man.

 A man can be